LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Experiments

-\myparagraph{Quantitative Results} We provide the reconstruction results in Table~\ref{table:face_inversion} to evaluate fidelity on face domain.
-Our LSAP-based demonstrates outstanding performance in every baseline.
-Compared to pSp and StyleGAN2 projection, our additional alignment loss marginally sacrifices fidelity but improves perception and editability a lot which will be shown below.
-Meanwhile, LSAP$_E$ attains superior performance than e4e.
-Applied to \emph{Result Refinement} methods, LSAP$_E$ outperforms e4e in all three methods.
+We provide the reconstruction results in Table~\ref{table:face_inversion} to evaluate fidelity on face domain.
+Although the additional alignment loss leads to a slight reduction in fidelity compared with pSp and StyleGAN2 projection, it significantly improves perception and editability, as shown in the following analyses.
+Moreover, LSAP$_E$ consistently outperforms e4e.
+When applied to the Result Refinement methods, LSAP$_E$ surpasses e4e across all three.
 With ReStyle and HFGI, which use model to refine result and inference rapidly, LSAP$_E$ gains about 30\% improvement of MSE.
 PTI$_{LSAP}$ gains best results in inversion.

-In other domains, we compare LSAP$_E$ to the most commonly used encoder e4e to illustrate the generality of our approach.
-Results are shown in Table~\ref{table:other_domain}.
-As can be seen, LSAP$_E$ attains better performance in all three domains, which indicates our alignment solution is robust in GAN inversion task.
+For the other domains, we compare LSAP$_E$ with the widely used encoder e4e to demonstrate the generality of our approach.
+As shown in Table~\ref{table:other_domain}, LSAP$_E$ consistently achieves better performance across all three domains, indicating that our alignment strategy is robust and broadly effective for GAN inversion tasks.

-Moreover, we evaluate the perception and editability by NSCD, LEC and identity preservation during manipulation, which can be found in Table~\ref{table:face_perception_edit}.
-LSAP$_E$ achieves the best NSCD and LEC in three editing attributes and identity similarity in two attributes.
-It is worth mentioning that although e4e has decent editability, it gets worse identity preservation than pSp in "pose" and "smile", which is caused by their reconstruction gap.
-Nevertheless, LSAP$_E$ reaches a higher similarity in "pose" and "age", which indicates that our approach can preserve portrait identity well during manipulation.
+Moreover, we assess perception and editability using NSCD, LEC and identity preservation during manipulation, as reported in Table~\ref{table:face_perception_edit}.
+LSAP$_E$ achieves the best NSCD and LEC across all three editing attributes, and attains the highest identity similarity in two of them.
+It is noteworthy that, although e4e provides reasonable editability, it exhibits poorer identity preservation than pSp under the "pose" and "smile" edits, largely due to its reconstruction gap.
+In contrast, LSAP$_E$ achieves higher similarity under the "pose" and "age" edits, indicating that our approach is more effective at preserving portrait identity during manipulation.